-In its supposed attempts to poke fun at dry, pretentious festival films, Official Competition tragically ends up becoming one itself.
+In its supposed attempts to poke fun at dry, pretentious festival films, Official Competition (Competencia Oficial) tragically ends up becoming one itself.

 I don’t grasp either Félix or Iván’s performances for the film they’re working on, because they’re just as monotonous and incessantly lifeless as the performances of Banderas and Martínez themselves.
 Aside from their dialogue, there is zero difference between how these actors conduct themselves in their body language, inflections, etc. This makes their supposed differences – with Iván being highly pretentious and looking down on the common viewer and Félix content as the crowd-pleaser simply getting paid – ring very hollow.
 I feel nothing for their different ideologies because I’m merely understanding who they are and what they stand for, rather than feeling it.
 Their rivalry escalates in a flaccid manner for similar reasons, leading to a payoff that should be shocking on paper but is again done dirty by the tension-free directing.